apache/nuttx/configs/flipnclick-pic32mz/README.txt

   will leave that as an exercise for the interested reader.

   The outputs from these pins is 3.3V.
-You will need to connect RS232 transceiver to get the signals to RS232 levels (or connect to the USB virtual COM port in the case of UART0).
+You will need to connect RS232 transceiver to get the signals to RS-232 levels.
+The simplest options are an expensive Arduino RS-232 shield or a Mikroe RS-232 Click board.

   STATUS: I have been unable to get the RS-232 Click to work in the mikroBUS A slot.
-The PIC32MZ does not receive serial input.
-It appears that there is an error in the some documentation:  Either RG9 is not connect to UART4_RX or the PPS bit definitions are documented incorrectly for UART4.
+The PIC32MZ did not receive serial input.
+It appears that there is an error in the some documentation:  Either RG9 is not connected to UART4_RX or the PPS bit definitions are documented incorrectly for UART4.

   Switching to UART3 eliminates the problem and the serial console is fully functional.
+I have not tried the other options of UART1, 2, or 5.

 SPI
 ===